 2019 REEL Recovery Film Festival & Symposium®

-The 2019 editions of the REEL Recovery Film Festival are taking place in New York, Denver, and Los Angeles.
-Each Festival runs for 7 days, showcasing “honest” films about addiction and mental illness.
+The 2019 editions of the REEL Recovery Film Festival took place in New York, Denver, and Los Angeles.
+Each Festival ran for 7 days, showcasing “honest” films about addiction and mental illness.

 2016 Florida Festival